Fetterman faces Oz at debate in tight Pennsylvania Senate race - The Boston Globe

 Fetterman’s speech challenges were apparent throughout the night.
 He often struggled to complete sentences.

-When pressed to explain his shifting position on fracking, a critical issue in a state where thousands or jobs are tied to natural gas production, his answer was particularly awkward.
+When pressed to explain his shifting position on fracking, a critical issue in a state where thousands of jobs are tied to natural gas production, his answer was particularly awkward.

 “I do support fracking.
 And I don’t, I don’t.
 I support fracking, and I stand and I do support fracking,” Fetterman said.